 It’s a good day when a triage patient complains of contractions with no other medical problems.
 If you check her cervix and it’s dilated more than 4-5 cm, she’s just bought a ticket to a labor room!

 Taking care of a laboring patient can best be described by going through a typical shift change report, or nursing handoff.
 The great thing about Labor and Delivery is the majority of your patients are healthy, so report often does not involve complicated medical problems.

-The most pertinent things you’ll ask during a patient report are:
+The most pertinent things you’ll ask during a patient report are as follows.